rotorflight/rotorflight-firmware/docs/SmartFuel.md

 - Tune with the battery type and flying style you actually use.
 - Large changes are rarely needed; make small adjustments and re-fly.
 - Different packs may want slightly different behaviour, but the defaults are intended to be a reasonable starting point.
 - SmartFuel is still an estimate.
-If you have a well-calibrated current sensor and a correctly configured `bat_capacity`, `smartfuel = CURRENT` takes the more pessimistic of the voltage track and a ceiling derived from used mAh.
+If you have a well-calibrated current sensor and a correctly configured `bat_capacity`, `smartfuel = CURRENT` derives the percentage directly from used mAh (`initial − used / capacity`), independent of voltage sag.
 To bypass SmartFuel entirely, set `smartfuel = OFF`; `getBatteryChargeLevel()` then uses the legacy behaviour (consumption-based when `bat_capacity` is non-zero, otherwise linear voltage when cell count is known).

 ## Telemetry